ethereum/pytest-asyncio-network-simulator/docs/quickstart.rst

 Patching ``asyncio``
 --------------------

-A pytest fixture is the easiest.
+A pytest fixture is the easiest and quickest way to leverage this library.
 Place the following either in a specific test module, or in a ``conftest.py`` file.

 .. code-block:: bash